Expressive language disorder - developmental

 Standardized expressive language and nonverbal intellectual tests should be conducted if an expressive language disorder is suspected.
 Testing for other learning disabilities may also be needed.

 Language therapy is the best method to treat this type of disorder.
-The goal of this therapy is to increase the number of phrases a child can use.
+The goal is to increase the number of phrases a child can use.
 This is done by using block-building techniques and speech therapy.

 How much the child recovers depends on the severity of the disorder.
 With reversible factors, such as vitamin deficiencies, there may be nearly full recovery.